microcosmx/ServerAgent/README.md

 # ServerAgent
 ServerAgent

-main in "startserveragent.java", using egit
+main in "startserveragent.java", using egit.